 Rimondi Grand was a popular hotel investment located on the Greek island of Crete.
 Thousands of UK investors were enticed into investing in this luxury hotel complex, only to lose their precious retirement savings – the Rimondi Grant is worth nothing now.
-Smooth-talking financial investors duped people like you into transferring their savings from a safe and stable scheme into risky mis-sold Sipp funds.
+Smooth-talking financial investors duped people into transferring their savings from a safe and stable scheme into risky mis-sold SIPP funds.
 Did this happen to you?

 It certainly seemed like an attractive proposition – move your retirement savings from your stable fund to a Self-Invested Personal Pension (SIPP) that included the Rimondi Grand in Crete.
 Who wouldn’t want their investment to fund a wonderful holiday resort?

 That’s exactly how financial advisors duped investors into parting with their money.
 If you were told to invest in The Resort Group Plc in Gibraltar, you probably lost a lot of money.
 The Resort Group managed the Rimondi Grand investment, and they mis-sold Sipp funds to thousands of people.